-Southern California mudslides wipe out homes, leaving 13 dead
+Southern California mudslides: Hundreds still await rescue; 15 dead

 Latest developments

-• More missing: Officials expect the number to go up as they look for the at least two dozen people who are unaccounted for.
+• More missing: Muniz said it's unclear how many people are missing, but searches are ongoing.
+Earlier, officials said at least two dozen people were unaccounted for.

-• Hundreds of calls: The storm hit hard around 3 a.m. and until 6 a.m., sheriff's office dispatchers handled more than 600 phone calls for assistance, Brown said.
+• Hundreds of calls: As the storm hit hard between 3 and 6 a.m.
+Tuesday, sheriff's office dispatchers handled more than 600 phone calls for assistance, Santa Barbara County Sheriff Bill Brown said.

+• Rescues: Dozens of people have been rescued in Santa Barbara County, officials said.
+The US Coast Guard says it used helicopters Tuesday to collect people from rooftops, including a couple and their three children -- an infant, a 3-year-old and a 7-year-old -- in Carpinteria.

-• Road closed: The 101 Freeway in parts of Montecito and Santa Barbara, will remain closed for at least 48 hours, authorities said Tuesday.
+• Road closed: US 101 in parts of Montecito and Santa Barbara will remain closed for at least 48 hours because of the muddy debris covering it, authorities said Tuesday.

-• More rain: By Tuesday, more than 5.5 inches of rain had fallen in parts of Ventura County over two days, the National Weather Service said.
-In Carpinteria, nearly 1 inch fell in just 15 minutes, the agency said.
+• Intense rain: By Tuesday, more than 5.5 inches of rain had fallen in parts of Ventura County over two days, the National Weather Service said.
+In Carpinteria, nearly 1 inch fell in 15 minutes, the agency said.

 'River of mud'